 Breastfeeding is just amazing as the bond it creates between a mother and child, to the benefits it has for babies and mother, there are so many reasons which is why it is called “liquid gold”.
-The physiological mechanisms involved in breastfeeding is quite fascinating.
-If you are breastfeeding or about to do that, you must have heard many myths about it and as its Breastfeeding Week so we bust few of them
+The physiological mechanisms involved in breastfeeding are quite fascinating.
+If you are breastfeeding or about to do that, you must have heard many myths about it, and as its Breastfeeding Week so we bust a few of them

 • Breast size matter: The amount of breast milk you can produce has nothing to do with your breast size.
 Hormones are what activates your mammary glands to secrete milk.

 • Wash your nipples: It is a myth that you have to wash your nipples before breastfeeding.